 Rule 2: Keep Coffee Beans Fresh

 Always store opened coffee beans in an airtight container.
 Glass canning jars or ceramic storage crocks with rubber-gasket seals are good choices.
 Never refrigerate (roasted beans are porous and readily take up moisture and food odors).
 Flavor experts strongly advise against ever freezing coffee, especially dark roasts.
-Optimally, buy a 5- to 7-day supply of fresh beans at a time and keep at room temperature.
+Optimally, buy a five- to seven-day supply of fresh beans at a time and keep them at room temperature.

 Related: New Health Benefits of Coffee